roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

     3m31s       Normal    Provisioning           persistentvolumeclaim/pvc-nas-dynamic-create-subpath8   External provisioner is provisioning volume for claim "default/pvc-nas-dynamic-create-subpath8"
     ```

-2. Run the following command to check whether the FlexVolume or CSI plug-in is deployed in the cluster.
+2. Check whether the FlexVolume or CSI plug-in is deployed in the cluster.

     -   Run the following command to check whether the FlexVolume plug-in is deployed in the cluster: